shawnridgeway/TerrainGenerationExperiment/README.md

 ﻿# Terrain Generation

-An extensible, composable, declarative framework for terrain generation.
+An extensible, composable, declarative framework for terrain generation in Unity.

 ## Structure